Street Samurai Catalog: Reception

 Stephan Wieck reviewed Street Samurai Catalog for White Wolf #20, rating it 3 out of 5 overall, and stated that "If you've got [the money] to spare I'd say buy it because you will enjoy it and the Catalog will enrich your Shadowrun campaign, but you can get by without it."

 In the November 1992 edition of Dragon (#187), Allen Varney said that this book "belong[s] in any Shadowrun game player's library."
 Varney noted the items listed in the book already "figure prominently in many of the published adventures."
 He concluded with a strong recommendation, saying, "its extensive illustrations, samurai archetypes, and cyberware rules enhance every campaign."

 Several months later, in the April 1993 edition of Dragon (Issue #192), Rick Swan was less impressed.
 Although he liked some of the items in the book, especially cyberguns and shock gloves, he found that "too many mundane items (such as precision arrows and — yawn — survival knives) result in a less-than-memorable volume."
-He concluded that the book wasn't worth the money, pointing out that "each entry fills an entire page, much of it empty space, which hardly makes this a bargain."
+He concluded that the book was not worth the money, pointing out that "each entry fills an entire page, much of it empty space, which hardly makes this a bargain."